moorepants/dissertation/physicalparameters.rst

     w = (d_1 + d_3) \operatorname{cos}(\lambda) + d_2 \operatorname{sin}(\lambda)

-Trail is then computed with Equation :eq:`eqTrail`, realizing :math:`f_o = d_3`:
+and trail is then computed with Equation :eq:`eqTrail`, realizing :math:`f_o = d_3`:

 .. math::
    :label: eqTrailD3

     c = \frac{r_F \operatorname{sin}(\lambda) - d_3}{\operatorname{cos}(\lambda)}

+.. todo:: are the previous two equations just repeats of the conversions above

+.. _secMass:

 Mass
 ----

-For the first six bicycles, each of the four bicycle parts were measured using a Molen 20 kilogram scale with a resolution of 20 grams.
+For the Delft bicycles, each of the four bicycle parts were measured using a Molen 20 kilogram scale with a resolution of 20 grams.
 The accuracy was conservatively assumed to also be :math:`\pm20` grams.
 Also, the total mass was measured using a spring scale with a resolution of 100 grams.
 The total mass was only used for comparison purposes, as it was not very accurate.
-The mass of the parts of the Davis Instrumented Bicycle and the Gyro Bicycle were measured with a digital scale with a resolution of 0.01 kg.
+The mass of the parts of the Davis bicycles were measured with a digital scale with a resolution of 0.01 kg.

 .. todo:: list the details of the scale in Hull's lab